Christopher Page: Works

-Of Page's study, The Christian West and Its Singers: The First Thousand Years (2010) Eamon Duffy wrote: "But once or twice in a generation a book comes along which crosses disciplinary boundaries to make unexpected connections, open up new imaginative vistas, and refocus what had seemed familiar historical landscapes.
+Of Page's 2010 study, The Christian West and Its Singers: The First Thousand Years, Eamon Duffy wrote: "But once or twice in a generation a book comes along which crosses disciplinary boundaries to make unexpected connections, open up new imaginative vistas, and refocus what had seemed familiar historical landscapes.
 Page’s musician’s-eye view of the evolution of western Christendom is one of those books".

 In 2017, The Guitar in Tudor England won the Nicholas Bessaraboff prize, awarded by the American Musical Instrument Society.
+The volume he edited with Paul Sparks and James Westbrook, The Great Vogue for the Guitar in Western Europe 1800-1840 was awarded the chitarra d’oro in the category ‘Musicology’ at the Convegno Internazionale di Chitarra, 2024, in Milan.